 The obvious social media sales

 Larger companies with a huge social media audience tweet or post their way to money.
-Now we have this new product, buy it.
+We have this new product, buy it.
 This will make your life easier, buy it.
 If you already have this product of us, you’ll want this product.
 Buy it.

 It’s a direct trigger, that works due to the large audience.
-If you tell 1,000’s of people to buy something, you’ll get sales.
+If you tell 1.000 people to buy something, you’ll get sales.
 That seems obvious.
-It will trigger at least someone for sure.
+Just make sure you also pay attention to accessibility, so everyone will be able to read your post.

 In most cases, social media efforts lead to long term wins, like someone that remembers that you are selling Lego t-shirts and finds you back on his Facebook timeline.